Andrej Kvašňák

 Andrej Kvašňák (19 May 1936 – 18 April 2007) was a Slovak football player.
 Born in Košice, he played for Czechoslovakia, for which he played 47 matches and scored 13 goals.
 He is usually considered one of the best Czechoslovak footballers.

 Club career

 Kvašňák played domestically in the Czechoslovak First League for Dukla Pardubice, Jednota Košice and Sparta Prague.
 He scored a total of 83 goals in the league in 251 appearances across his spells with all clubs, and won two league titles, both with Sparta.
 From 1969 he played for Racing Mechelen in the second tier of Belgium, before leaving in 1972.

-Although often listed as a forward, he was in fact normally an attacking midfield schemer, forging a partnership in the centre of the park with Josef Masopust at international level.
-Well known for his technique and passing ability, he was also a prolific goalscorer and fine header of the ball.

 International career

 Before breaking into the senior team, Kvašňák played nine matches, scoring once, for Czechoslovakia B between 1956 and 1959.
 He made 47 appearances for Czechoslovakia between 1960 and 1970, scoring 13 times.
 One of his goals was a penalty against Hungary in a qualifying playoff for the 1970 World Cup.
 Kvašňák was a participant in the 1960 European Nations' Cup, where Czechoslovakia finished third, the 1962 FIFA World Cup, where Czechoslovakia finished second, and also in the 1970 FIFA World Cup.
 He retired from international football following the 1970 World Cup, at the age of 34.